Architectural Design Studio (ADST) 690

 This course will be offered in January, May and September.
 You may contact the FST Student Success Centre at 1-855-362-2870 for confirmation of other offerings.

-Students are required to attend one 3 hour evening video teleconference session per week during the first 13 weeks.
+Students are required to attend one 3-hour evening video teleconference session per week during the first 13 weeks.
 Students will have the remainder of the 48 weeks to complete and submit their final diploma projects.

-Architectural Design Studio 690: Diploma Project is intended for students enrolled in the Graduate Diploma in Architecture (GDA) at the RAIC Centre for Architecture at Athabasca University.
+ADST 690 is intended for students enrolled in the Graduate Diploma in Architecture (GDA) at the RAIC Centre for Architecture at Athabasca University.

 Overview